 We are going to be reading two books this term to helps us with our topic.
 In English, we will be reading Stone Age Boy by Satoshi Kitamura and in Guided Reading we will be reading Iron Man by Ted Hughes.

 Times tables will be a focus for us this year as by the end of year 4, we need to know them up to and including 12x12.
 While the end of Year 4 is a while away, we want to prepare the children as best we can.
 This isn't just for the national assessment at the end of the year 4, but also because maths from this point relies on having a secure times tables knowledge and it comes into a lot of lessons.
 When you are practising at home, its really important you know your times tables out of order, not just in order.

 Many thanks for your continued support

 All children have been given a school water bottle.
 This needs to be brought to school each day having been washed and re filled with fresh water from home.
 Children will be reminded at the end of the day to bring home their lunch bag and water bottle to be washed ready for the next day.
 We have turned off our water filter system so children will not be able to fill up their water bottle in the usual way.
 All classes have access to drinking water throughout the day should the children require extra water.

 Please ensure your child brings a coat to school each day.
 We are trying as much as possible to allow the children their outdoor breaks which may mean us putting coats on to go out in the rain as much as possible without getting too wet.
 Please ensure all coats are clearly named.

 The children will be given weekly spellings on a Monday and tested on the following Monday.

 I will upload a copy of the list of words to the 'Spellings' tab found at the top of our class page.

-Our PE days are Tuesday and Wednesday.
+Our PE days are Monday and Wednesday.
 On these days we ask that your child comes to school in their PE clothes rather than their school uniform.